 *Do the Portland Beer Circuit (Portland): A taproom tour in the country’s beer-iest city is more than just a weekend of tasty hedonism—it’s a window into what the new Portland is all about: a championing of indie and artisan culture, a respect for the town’s working-class heritage, an embrace of Maine agriculture, a thoughtful repurposing of old and often dilapidated urban spaces.
 Plus a decidedly non-urban vibe that reminds you you’re in a town of just 67,000 people (with a brewery for every 3,700 of them).

 *Embed on Monhegan Island (Lower Midcoast): Don’t just pop off the ferry for a day.
-Get a simple, rustic room on Monhegan (there is no other kind) and spend a few days learning its quiet trails, schmoozing with the artists and the lobstermen, watching the ferries and the weather come and go, and falling into the rhythm of life on Maine’s most enchanted island.
+Get a simple, rustic room on Monhegan (there is no other kind, see above) and spend a few days learning its quiet trails, schmoozing with the artists and the lobstermen, watching the ferries and the weather come and go, and falling into the rhythm of life on Maine’s most enchanted island.

 *Get Off the Pavement in Acadia (Mount Desert Island): Acadia National Park’s elaborate trail network is a 120-mile museum to both MDI’s natural history and its human one.
 It’s also the best way to avoid the crowds and soak up the beauty of these rounded seaside mountains.
 Lace up your hiking boots and pack a backpack.
 Leave your car at the trailhead in the morning, and don’t come back until sunset.
 (Bonus points for doing this on skis in the winter.)